galister/wlx-overlay-s/README.md

 **If you get a screen share pop-up, check the terminal and select the screens in the order it tells you to.**

+If you selected the screens in the wrong order:
+  - `rm ~/.config/wlxoverlay/conf.d/pw_tokens.yaml` then restart

 SteamVR users: WlxOverlay-S will register itself for auto-start, so you will not need to start it every time.

 **Please continue reading the guide below.**